build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ```

-We can update the pipeline by just redeploying our CDK app
+We can update the pipeline by just redeploying our CDK app:

 ```
 cdk deploy mwaa-pipeline